Tap-Payments/goSellSDK-Android/README.md

 <a name="pay_button_appearance"></a>
 ## Appearance
- To customize pay button appearance you must instantiate an object of SDKTrigger and then use it to do the customization as following
+ To customize pay button appearance you must instantiate an object of SDKTrigger and then use it to do the customization as following:

  1. Instantiate an instance of SDKTrigger
  ```android